 We all have talents.
 Big talents, and minor ones.
-Don’t worry, that has nothing to do with this vegan asparagus soup.

 One of my minor talents is the ability to remember what foods my friends and relatives don’t like or are allergic to, once they have been my guests.
 As minor talents go, this comes in pretty handy if you don’t want to end your dinners with unhappy guests, or an urgent visit to the ER.

 My mother-in-law is allergic to kiwi, my friends Ingrid and Himilce are seriously allergic to shellfish, my sister dislikes herrings, and Aunt Ilana’s son Lucas and my brother-in-law Manuel share the same aversion to cheese, but tolerate it in pizza.

 Aunt Ilana cringes in the presence of fish, my dad is not a fan of goat meat, my mom doesn’t like big shrimp, and my daughter only eats eggplants under threat.
 Uncle Rob utterly dislikes olives and anchovies, which is why I’ve been intending for a long time to give him a big jar of tapenade for his birthday.

 Luckily my husband has few dislikes, and even the foods he eyes suspiciously he would at least try if I cooked them.
 For the longest time, he would avoid goat meat, that is until I cooked it.
 Turns out butchers would shatter the bones leaving dozens of tiny pieces that he would inadvertently bite on or swallow.
 And that’s what he hated.

 Once I bought a whole leg, and boned it myself leaving nothing but lean meat, he was a convert.

 But alas, the man has his kryptonite: cumin.
 Funny, cumin in Spanish is synonym with something of little import.
 He loathes, despises, dislikes, detests, abhors, and disdains this little seed.